Alchus/scout-stuff/03-Second-Class.md

 5b	Demonstrate your ability to pass the BSA beginner test.
 Jump feetfirst into water over your head in depth, level off and swim 25 feet on the surface, stop, turn sharply, resume swimming, then return to your starting place.
 ```

+* ✅ 5/28/2022

+Completed while swimming with Alejandro at Red Bank public pool.

+*The nachos were delicious.*

 ```
 5c	Demonstrate water rescue methods by reaching with your arm or leg, by reaching with a suitable object, and by throwing lines and objects.
 ```
+* ✅ 6/03/2022

+_

+* Reaching (body): Reach into the water from the edge or shallows.
+* Reaching (object): Use a stick, paddle, or similar object.
+* Throwing (object): Throw something that floats, such as a buoy, life jacket, life jacket, paddle, or cooler.
+* Throwing (rope): Coil rope in an outward-facing coil, then throw one end of it past the victim

 ```
 5d	Explain why swimming rescues should not be attempted when a reaching or throwing rescue is possible.
 Explain why and how a rescue swimmer should avoid contact with the victim.
 ```

+* ✅ 6/03/2022

+Drowning people will impulsively grab a rescue swimmer, which can endanger both of them.
+Reaching and throwing rescues don't present the same risk to the rescuer.

+When making a swimming rescue, the rescue swimmer should bring a flotation device to the victim.

 ##	FIRST AID
 ```